$0 Ireland Evaluation Request Letter Template

 A formal assessment becomes necessary when:

-• The school requires a diagnosis to justify an SNA review — while Circular 0013/2017 states that a diagnosis is not required for SET hours, SNA applications under NCSE guidelines increasingly depend on documented primary care needs supported by clinical evidence
+• The school needs documented primary care needs for an SNA review — while Circular 0013/2017 states that a diagnosis is not required for SET hours, SNA reviews under NCSE guidelines focus on documented primary care needs supported by relevant evidence

-• You're applying for the Domiciliary Care Allowance (DCA) — the application requires medical evidence of a disability that creates a need for substantially more care than a child of the same age without a disability
+• You're applying for the Domiciliary Care Allowance (DCA) — the application focuses on whether the child requires substantially more care than a child of the same age without a disability, supported by relevant evidence

-• Your child needs RACE exam accommodations — Reasonable Accommodations at Certificate Examinations require a psycho-educational assessment with specific literacy and numeracy attainment scores, and the November deadline for Leaving Certificate applications catches most parents off guard
+• Your child needs RACE exam accommodations — Reasonable Accommodations at Certificate Examinations rely on evidence of functional difficulties and the student's normal way of working; a formal clinical diagnosis is not strictly required, and the November timing for Leaving Certificate applications catches many parents off guard

-• You're preparing a DARE university application — the Disability Access Route to Education requires an Educational Impact Statement with specific documentation that only a registered psychologist can provide
+• You're preparing a DARE university application — the Disability Access Route to Education has its own Educational Impact Statement, School Statement, and Evidence of Disability requirements

 • The Continuum of Support has been exhausted — if the school has implemented School Support Plus interventions for a sustained period without adequate progress, a comprehensive assessment identifies whether the barriers are cognitive, specific learning difficulties, or neurodevelopmental